 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 21: Love Like Jesus — No Family Or Rich Friends.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 People brought all their sick to him and begged him to let the sick just touch the edge of his cloak, and all who touched it were healed.